 This paper examines how recent network-based virtualization technology innovation can be used to simplify Layer 3 (L3) Virtual Private Network (VPN) deployment and operations within secure government, commercial, and enterprise networks.

-The primary innovations addressed in this paper are Multiprotocol Label Switching (MPLS) over multipoint GRE (mGRE), combined with Group Encrypted Transport (GET) Virtual Private Network (VPN) technology while utilizing Next Generation Encryption ([NGE], also known as Suite B).
-These technologies, when combined as an architectural framework, address some of the major scaling, deployment, and operational challenges common in secure Wide Area Networks (WANs) today when Layer 3 network virtualization is required.
+The key innovations addressed in this paper are Multiprotocol Label Switching (MPLS) over multipoint GRE (mGRE), combined with Group Encrypted Transport (GET) Virtual Private Network (VPN) technology while utilizing Next Generation Encryption ([NGE], which is a superset of suite B).
+These technologies, when combined as an architectural framework, address some of the major scaling, deployment, and operational challenges common in secure Wide Area Networks (WANs) today when Layer 3 network segmentation is required.

 Over the past decade, corporate networks have evolved to become mission-critical lifelines for businesses and governments.
 As the demand for IT increases, so does the pressure for IT organizations to “do more with less,” dictating how networks and data centers are being designed today.
 Cost reduction initiatives such as consolidation, maximizing the use of existing hardware, as well as "green" initiatives are driving how IT managers and architects design their networks.

 Given this focus on consolidation, one area that is gaining increased interest is the area of virtualization.
 Although virtualization is typically thought of in the data center, specifically on servers with the use of virtual machines, network virtualization is also a key element to the overall consolidation of network devices.
 Network virtualization simplifies network operations by enabling customers to securely share a common network infrastructure between groups of users, applications, and devices.
 Using these network segmentation techniques over a common infrastructure provides the same look and feel of dedicated hardware to the end user, allowing virtualized domains, thus reducing the cost and simplifying management by reducing the number of network devices needed.